-Co-Administration of warrann and Argaurovan Infection at 20055 up to 2 mog(kg/min: Measure INR daily while argatroban injection and warfarin are co-administered.
-In general, with doses of argatroban injection up to 2 mog(kg/min, argatroban injection can be discontinued when the INR is greater than 4 on combined therapy.
-After argatroban injec-tion is discontinued, repeat the INR measurement in 4 to 6 hours.
-If the repeat INR is below the desired therapeutic range, resume the infusion of argatroban injection and repeat the procedure daily until the desired therapeutic range on warfarin alone is reached. the desired therapeutic range on warfarin alone is reached.
+Co-Administration of Warfarin and Argatroban Injection at Doses up to 2 mcg/kg/min: Measure INR daily while argatroban injection and warfarin are co-administered.
+In general, with doses of argatroban injection up to 2 mcg/kg/min, argatroban injection can be discontinued when the INR is greater than 4 on combined therapy.
+After argatroban injection is discontinued, repeat the INR measurement in 4 to 6 hours.
+If the repeat INR is below the desired therapeutic range, resume the infusion of argatroban injection and repeat the procedure daily until the desired therapeutic range on warfarin alone

-Co-Administration of Warfarin and Argatroban Injection at Doses Greater than 2 mcg/kg/min: For doses of argatroban injection greater than 2 mcg/kg/min, the relationship of INR between warfarin alone to the INR on warfarin plus argatroban injection is less predictable.
+Co-Administration of Warfarin and Argatroban Injection at Doses Greater than 2 mcg/kg/min:

+For doses of argatroban injection greater than 2 mcg/kg/min, the relationship of INR between warfarin alone to the INR on warfarin plus argatroban injection is less predictable.
 In this case, in order to predict the INR on warfarin alone, temporarily reduce the dose of argatroban injection to a dose of 2 mcg/kg/min.
-Repeat the INR on argatroban injection dose and follow the process outlined above for administering argatroban injection at doses up to 2 mcg/kg/min.
+Repeat the INR on argatroban injection and warfarin 4 to 6 hours after reduction of the practicable injection does not follow the process outlined above for argatroban injection dose and follow the process outlined above for administering argatroban injection at doses up to 2 mcg/kg/min.